lauflulu/PeriodDoubling/README.md

 # PeriodDoubling
-Contains raw data, analysis scripts, and simulation scripts for the publication: "Period Doubling Bifurcations in a Forced Cell-Free Genetic Oscillator".
+Contains raw data, analysis scripts, and simulation scripts for the publication: "Complex Dynamics in a Synchronized Cell-Free Genetic Clock".